RichardGabriel07/RichardGabriel07/README.md

 ### Hi there/Oi 👋

-- 🌱 I’m currently learning HTML, CSS,JS,Node.js
+- 🌱 I’m currently learning HTML, CSS,JS,Node.js,ReactJs,Typescript
-- 🤔 I’m looking for help with Node.js
+- 🤔 I’m looking for help with ReactJs and TypeScript
 - 📫 How to reach me: richardbr.com65@gmail.com